 2. During that initial meeting, an instructional designer will meet with the faculty member to:

 a. review what instructional materials the faculty member has developed to that point

 b. discuss with the faculty member any training and support they may need

-c. develop an individual plan to assist the faculty with developing their course to meet the Quality Matters rubric or the Open SUNY COTE Quality Review (OSCQR) rubric requirements.
+c. develop an individual plan to assist the faculty with developing their course to meet the Open SUNY COTE Quality Review (OSCQR) rubric requirements.